 Step 4.
-Click the button Transfer to import photos from iPhone.
+Click Start Transfer to import photos from iPhone.

 This is done, very simple and convenient.
 Anyone can master it.

-If you can't import photos from iPhone to Windows 10/8/7 or not all photos can be imported from iPhone to PC, here are the solutions have been offered above and you can try them to fix the issue.
-If you are looking for a better way to import iPhone photos to PC, try AOMEI MBackupper, which can import not only photos, but also videos, music, contacts from iPhone to PC or vice versa.
+If you encounter an "iPhone not importing photos" problem when importing photos from iPhone to Windows 11/10/8/7 or not all photos can be imported from iPhone to PC, here are the solutions that have been offered above and you can try them to fix the issue.
+If you are looking for a better way to import iPhone photos to PC, try FoneTool, which can import not only photos, but also, music, and transfer contacts from iPhone to PC or vice versa.